Memorandum of Understanding

 Why You Need a Memorandum of Understanding

-Two organizations are exploring a strategic partnership and need to document their mutual understanding of the proposed arrangement before investing in the legal costs of negotiating a comprehensive definitive agreement.
+Two organizations are exploring a strategic partnership and need to document their mutual understanding of the proposed arrangement before investing in the legal costs of negotiating a detailed definitive agreement.

 A nonprofit organization and a government agency are establishing an inter-agency cooperation framework that defines shared objectives, resource contributions, and coordination procedures for a joint program.

-Companies are in the early stages of merger or acquisition discussions and want to document the preliminary deal terms, establish exclusivity, and set a timeline for due diligence and negotiation of the definitive purchase agreement.
+Companies are in the early stages of merger or acquisition discussions and want to document the preliminary deal terms, establish exclusivity, and set a timeline for due diligence and negotiation of the definitive stock purchase agreement online tool.

 A university is entering a research collaboration with a private company and needs to formalize the scope of cooperation, intellectual property arrangements, and funding commitments before work begins.